satom99/coxir/guides/entities.md

 If there is an error getting the associated guild, the field will be set to the error's struct.

-Note though that the example uses `preload!/2` which means that it will raise if there's an error.
+Note though that the example uses `preload!/2` which means that it will raise in case of error.